QUALITY COFFEE GROWN RIGHT

 Saffron Coffee was born in 2006 to establish a viable alternative cash crop for hill tribe villagers in northern Laos, who in the early 2000s were unable to rely on the now outlawed opium harvest for much of their income and livelihood.

 Shade-grown Arabica coffee is a positive pathway out of poverty and into greater freedom of choice for the Hmong, Yao (Mien), Gasak and Khmu villages with which we work.

 Saffron Coffee’s flagship cafe - it’s Espresso, Brew Bar and Roastery on the Mekong River in Luang Prabang - opened in 2016.
-The cafe provides a window through which travelers to can share and contribute to the Saffron story every time they eat or drink.
+The cafe provides a window through which travelers to can share and contribute to the Saffron story everytime they eat or drink at Saffron.

-This steady pace of development has allowed Saffron to establish real credibility and trust amongst the local stakeholders especially as the social and financial benefits enjoyed by the impacted villages are clearly tangible, evidenced and transformational.
-As such, Saffron partners with a number of non-government organizations and charities promote coffee across:
+Steady development over 12 years has allowed Saffron to establish credibility and trust amongst the local stakeholders especially as the social and financial benefits enjoyed by the impacted villages are tangible, evidenced and transformational.
+As such, Saffron also partners with a number of non-government organisations and charities to promote coffee to farming families in Northern Laos, spanning across: